i2000s/en/notebooks/SystemAdmin.md

 *Update*: Without disabling the `CUPS` service, this bug seems having been fixed with `cups-filters` v1.11.4-1 yet not released in the official Ubuntu 16.04 repository.
 A workaround solution to install the latest version of `cups-filters` and its dependencies can be found in [this solution](http://askubuntu.com/a/896655/390708).

 ## Automatically mount partitions at startup
-The graphic way is suggested [here](https://askubuntu.com/questions/598036/automatic-ntfs-partition-mount-on-startup)--that is the follow.
+The graphic approach is suggested [here](https://askubuntu.com/questions/598036/automatic-ntfs-partition-mount-on-startup)--that is the follow.
 Into ***Disks*** software, select the partition that you want to mount at startup.
 Click its `Setting`, select `Edit Mount Options`, and then select `Mount at Startup` and fill in with corresponding mounting information.

-If prefer to modify the configuration file, `/etc/fstab` is the file to modify.
+If preferring to modify the configuration file, `/etc/fstab` is the place to play with.
 Filling in the mounting partition information following the instructions [here](https://help.ubuntu.com/community/Fstab), [here](https://help.ubuntu.com/community/AutomaticallyMountPartitions) or [here](https://help.ubuntu.com/community/MountingWindowsPartitions).
 For example, one line can be
 ```